jiujitsujs/JiuJitsuJS/README.md

 # JiuJitsuJS

-There is no other technique for solving problems when your body is in trouble than
+There is no better technique for solving problems when your body is in trouble than

 **Brazilian JiuJitsu**